 - Good structural support.
 The innerspring in hybrid mattresses provide the best structural support for a bed.
 They also offer excellent bounce and can carry more weight.
 This is a plus for back and stomach sleepers.

 - Improved responsiveness.
 For people who roll around when sleeping, hybrid mattresses have better responsiveness than memory foam mattresses.
-So you’ll immediately get the same feel in a new spot as an old spot.
+In other words, hybrid mattresses do not feel restricting and allow sleepers to change positions effortlessly.Numerous possible varieties

-- Numerous possible varieties.
+- Nearly endless comfort variations.
 The foam-spring combination of hybrid mattresses come in different varieties.
 There are differences in the number of layers, number of spring layers, type of spring used, type of foam used, and arrangement of the layers.
+Some hybrid models also use latex for comfort layers or combine it with foam.
+And the best part is, every mattress has a unique feel.
+This gives sleepers more chances to find exactly what they need to enjoy comfortable slumber.

 Cons of Hybrid mattress